 The leukemia specialists in the highly regarded Malignant Hematology Program at Moffitt take an individualized, patient-centric approach to the diagnosis and treatment of blood cancers.
 As the only Florida-based Comprehensive Cancer Center designated by the National Cancer Institute, we offer advanced screening and treatment options that aren’t available at all cancer hospitals.

 Moreover, many of our patients benefit from access to clinical trials aimed at testing the effectiveness of new treatments and preventing leukemia recurrence.
 Our robust clinical trials program and personalized approach to leukemia treatment are just two of the ways we’re continually improving patient outcomes and enhancing our patients’ quality of life.

 When you entrust your care to Moffitt, you will be a top priority of a cancer center that delivers nationally-ranked care in new and transformative ways.
-One of the ways we deliver this high level of care is by connecting every new patient with a cancer expert within one day of their reaching out.
+One of the ways we deliver this high level of care is by connecting every new patient with a cancer expert as soon as possible.
 Connect with us today by calling 1-888-663-3488 or filling out our convenient online new patient registration form.
 A referral is not required.